 Applying for the School Experience Programme (SEP)

 The SEP programme provides opportunities for final year students and graduates to visit a school and gain experience in the classroom.
-If you’re considering teaching maths, physics, chemistry, computing, foreign languages or design and technology at secondary level find out more at Get into teaching - School experience.
+Find out more at Get into teaching - School experience.

 6 tips to make your classroom experience a success